christiskatsouris/christiskatsouris/README.md

 📫 How to reach me: C.Katsouris@soton.ac.uk

-NEWs: I will be joining the University of Exeter Business School (UEBS) as a Visiting Lecturer in the Department of Economics this September.
+News: I will be joining the [University of Exeter Business School](http://business-school.exeter.ac.uk/) (UEBS) as a Visiting Lecturer in the Department of Economics this September.

 <!--